-Evaluating the performance of bismuth ferrite incorporated regenerated cellulose nanocomposites as a potential photocatalyst

-Industrial waste water is a highly prevailing environmental concern at present.
-Waste water consists of numerous harmful substances and organic dyes are one of significant elements.
-Organic dyes can be identified as cationic and anionic based on their ionic charge of organic portion.
-Methylene Blue (MB) is a cationic dye used for silk, paper, wood and leather products while Methyl Orange (MO) is an anionic dye utilized in textile, printing, food and pharmaceutical industries.
+Evaluating the performance of bismuth ferrite incorporated regenerated cellulose nanocomposites as a potential photocatalyst organic portion.
+Methylene Blue (MB) is a cationic dye used for silk, paper, wood and leather products while Methyl Orange (MO) is an anionic dye utilized in textile, printing, food pharmaceutical industries.
 The presence of these dyes even at very low concentrations may severely affect on the ecological system.
-Therefore, neutralization of these contaminants is a mandatory requirement of industries prior to discharge.
-In this research, degradation of methyl orange (MO) was evaluated with the aid of bismuth ferrite (BiFeO3) impregnated regenerated cellulose (RC) nanocomposite films as a photocatalyst.
+Therefore, neutralization of these contaminants is a mandatory requirement industries prior to discharge.
+In this research, degradation (MO) methyl orange was evaluated with the aid of bismuth ferrite (BiFeO3) impregnated regenerated cellulose (RC) nanocomposite films as a photocatalyst.
 Microcrystalline cellulose (MCC) was used as the cellulose source to obtain RC films using solution casting method and (0-5) wt% of BiFeO3 with respect to MCC weight was added into the MCC dissolution ionic liquid 1-butyl,3-methylimidazolium chloride [BMIM]CI system.
 MCC weight was 6.5 wt% of the total weight of MCC and ionic liquid.
 Morphology of raw materials and products were observed using scanning electron microscopy (SEM).
 Light absorption capability of prepared photocatalysts were measured by UV visible diffuse reflectance spectroscopy (DRS).
 The photocatalytic performance of the film was evaluated by treating the catalyst dye mixture under direct sunlight until observe a significant colour removal of the dye.
 The concentration of the dye at each time interval was determined with the aid of UV